 Both of these products will effectively seal your shoes and protect them from the elements and are great options, especially if you happen to have some on hand.

-- Semi to high gloss top finish for use on all smooth leathers
+- Provides a semi to high gloss top finish to smooth leather

 How To Keep Paint From Peeling Off Shoes